mehtadone/PTFeeder/README.md

 PT Feeder (PTF) is a professional tool to feed Profit Trailer with data fetched from the markets.

 PTF is meant to used by experienced traders and is by no means a tool for beginners.
-It's currently not freely available.

-Find the documentation for PTF →[here](https://github.com/mehtadone/PTFeeder/wiki).
+Find the documentation for PTF and how to get it →[here](https://github.com/mehtadone/PTFeeder/wiki).